Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Appears on charts:

 Catherine Ann/e Greathead was born in 1787.1 She was the daughter of Henry (Francis) Greathead and Catherine Wood.
-She was baptised in October 1787 in South Shields, Durham, England.1,2 She died on 13 April 1795.1 She was buried in St Hildas Church, South Shields, Durham, England, There is a plaque in the church to her memory dying at eighteen years old.1
+She was baptised in October 1787 in South Shields, Durham, England.1,2 Catherine died on 13 April 1795.1 She was buried in St Hilda, South Shields, Durham, England, There is a plaque in the church to her memory dying at eighteen years old.1

 Sources of Information